-- Staff should not take any laptop, or removable drive or external medium, containing personal or sensitive data stored in an unencrypted medium outside secure office premises. - Staff must not, under any circumstances, store personal or sensitive data on the C: drive of their PC or laptop unless it is stored in an encrypted working medium, nor should they store personal or sensitive data on any unencrypted removable media such as a USB memory stick. - Staff should ensure at all times that access to equipment and media is password protected all passwords should be chosen carefully and disclosed to no-one else; - Staff should consider ways to best protect sensitive information before sending on and should always limit access to those who need to use the information; - Access to IT systems containing personal data is provided on a need to know basis, and access to information protected by a unique logon and password.
+- Staff should not take any laptop, or removable drive or external medium, containing personal or sensitive data stored in an unencrypted medium outside secure office premises. - Staff should not carry or take any official information, data or records outside SCTS premises unless for an authorised purpose.
+Staff must not carry personal or sensitive data outside SCTS premises on laptops or memory sticks without good cause, even when that data is stored in encrypted form. - Staff must not, under any circumstances, store personal or sensitive data on the C: drive of their PC or laptop unless it is stored in an encrypted working medium, nor should they store personal or sensitive data on any unencrypted removable media such as a USB memory stick. - Staff should ensure at all times that access to equipment and media is password protected - all passwords should be chosen carefully and disclosed to no-one else; - Staff should consider ways to best protect sensitive information before sending on and should always limit access to those who need to use the information; - Access to IT systems containing personal data is provided on a need to know basis, and access to information protected by a unique logon and password.
 Access must be used for legitimate business purposes only, and systems have an audit function to allow inappropriate access to be detected. - Under no circumstances should staff: - access or attempt to access another employee's computer, computer account, laptop, blackberry, mobile, e-mail or voice mail messages, files or other data, government or private data without authorisation (e.g. as a part of a corporate security investigation); or - misuse information which they acquire in the course of their official duties, nor without authority disclose official information which has been communicated in confidence within SCTS or as part of the Scottish Government, or received in confidence from others. - The SCTS has adopted the UK Government security classification scheme for protective markings signifying the level of security that should be allocated to each document.